Account security

 Manage how users sign in

 Your account is assigned a unique URL that can be used for signing in.
-On the sign-in page, users can enter the email address and password they set up during the initial sign-up or after a password reset.
+Users can enter the email address and password they set up on the sign-in page during the initial sign-up or after a password reset.

 To enable a SAML-based SSO sign-in for your customers, enter the following details after clicking the Configure SAML button:

-• Identity provider (IdP) URL - This is the URL that comes from the SAML provider you've chosen.
+• Identity provider (IdP) URL - This URL comes from the SAML provider you've chosen.
 Once a user clicks on the SSO button from the sign-in page, they will be directed to this remote sign-in URL of your SAML server.

 • Sign out URL - This is an optional field.
 You can provide the sign-out URL to direct your users to a particular URL after signing out of the SAML provider and Kissflow platform.